 At one time, biking in New York City seemed daunting.
 The feat was undertaken either by a select number of daily commuters or by the weekend biker happy to enjoy human-powered cycling along a scarce number of bike paths.
-Today NYC is eminently bike-friendly, boasting over 700 miles of bike paths and—with the recent addition of thousands of Citi Bikes all over Manhattan and Brooklyn—even more vehicles to go around.
+Today NYC is eminently bike-friendly, boasting over 1,000 miles of bike paths and—with the recent addition of thousands of Citi Bikes all over Manhattan, Brooklyn and Queens—even more vehicles to go around.

-The Citi Bike program, run by NYC Bike Share, offers bicyclists three options: a 24-hour pass, a seven-day pass or an annual membership, with prices ranging from $9.95 for a day pass to $95 (plus tax) for the year.
+The Citi Bike program, run by Lyft, offers bicyclists three options: a 24-hour pass, a three-day pass or an annual membership, with prices ranging from $12 for a day pass to $169 for the year.
 The bike share system is easy to use.
-Purchase your pass from a Citi Bike station kiosk with your credit card (check the station map for availability).
-You'll then be given a one-time-use ride code to unlock a bike for unlimited 30-minute rides (45 minutes for annual pass holders).
+Purchase your pass from a Citi Bike station kiosk with your credit card (check the station map for availability), and then find and unlock bikes through the Citi Bike app for 30-minute rides (45 minutes for annual pass holders).
 Bikes need to be returned to another station within that time period to avoid overtime charges.
-Once you dock your bike, you'll get a new ride code and bike for subsequent trips.
+Once you dock your bike, you can use the app to get a new access code and bike for subsequent trips.

 Since time is limited—as is summer—we've crafted a list of short 30-minute trips for bicyclists looking to make the most of their Citi Bike jaunts.